 Wade Bond, UA Director of Risk Management

 Wade grew up in the small town of York, Alabama and was a student at the Capstone in the early 90’s.
 His favorite classes were business law, business leadership and a survey in world religions.
 He worked as an RA in Friedman Hall and Rose Towers.
 Wade majored in business management and graduated with a Bachelor of Science in Commerce and Business Administration degree in 1995.
 He gained insurance and risk management experience in Birmingham at EMC Insurance, Compass Bank and Vulcan Materials before his UA homecoming in April of 2014.
-Wade lives with his wife, Tracy, and their whippet, Linus.

 Robby Plumb is a native of Houston, Texas and a 2009 graduate of The University of Alabama.
 He holds a Bachelor of Science in Commerce and Business Administration degree.
 He majored in finance with a concentration in insurance and risk management.
 Before returning to the Capstone, he worked at McGriff, Seibels and Williams in Birmingham as an insurance broker in their Energy and Marine Division.
-He and his wife, Stephanie, have a daughter, Margaret, and a golden retriever, Briggs.
-Stephanie graduated from UA in 2008.

-Kaci McDonald, UA Risk Control and Claims Analyst
+Kaci Blue, Risk Control & Claims Analyst

 Kaci graduated from The University of Alabama in 2014 with a Bachelor of Science in Human Environmental Sciences.
 She began her career at Infinity Insurance as an Automotive Claims Adjuster.
 Kaci went on to become a Bond Account Manager for the Fitts Agency where she secured her Property and Casualty Insurance Agent’s License.
 UA Risk Management welcomed her back home when she was hired as a Risk Control and Claims Analyst in 2018.